Photo Tours

 Photography in Iceland

-Iceland is a photographer’s paradise, a land of mesmerising landscapes and infinitely interesting subjects, be they cascading waterfalls, creeping glaciers, jagged canyons or weatherbeaten coastlines.
+Iceland is a photographer’s paradise, a land of mesmerizing landscapes and infinitely interesting subjects, be they cascading waterfalls, creeping glaciers, jagged canyons, or weatherbeaten coastlines.

 With the explosion of photography’s popularity across the world, it is no wonder that Iceland is fast becoming one of the most photographed destinations on earth.

-Photographers of all backgrounds, creeds and calibre visit Iceland each year to capture their experiences, travelling across the country in search of that ultimate shot.
-Be they Instagrammers, nature photographers or cultural shutterbugs, all visitors to Iceland will be immediately taken with the urge to document, frame and shoot their surroundings.
+Photographers of all backgrounds, creeds, and caliber visit Iceland each year to capture their experiences, traveling across the country in search of that ultimate shot.
+Be they Instagrammers, nature photographers, or cultural shutterbugs, all visitors to Iceland will be immediately taken with the urge to document, frame, and shoot their surroundings.

-Photo tours and workshops in Iceland offer guests the opportunity to sharpen their skills behind the camera, acting under the tutelage of an experienced and knowledgeable guide.
+Photo tours and workshops in Iceland allow guests to sharpen their skills behind the camera, acting under the tutelage of an experienced and knowledgeable guide.

-Taking you to some of this country’s biggest attractions, as well as providing opportunities to capture such phenomena as the Northern Lights and the Midnight Sun, your guide will ensure that you return home with a portfolio brimming with new contributions.
+Taking you to some of this country’s biggest attractions and providing opportunities to capture phenomena like the northern lights and the midnight sun, your guide will ensure that you return home with a portfolio brimming with new contributions.

-Photo tours and workshops can be concentrated to a single day with only a few attractions focused upon, or alternatively, can extend for up two weeks, allowing visitors every opportunity to maximise their photography in Iceland.
+Photo tours and workshops can be concentrated to a single day with only a few attractions focused upon, or alternatively, they can extend for up to two weeks, allowing visitors every opportunity to maximize their photography in Iceland.

-Another option could be spending some time in Iceland’s picturesque capital city, Reykjavík, photographing the abundance of iconic cultural landmarks, including the likes of Hallgrímskirkja church and Harpa Concert Hall.
+Another option could be spending time in Iceland’s picturesque capital city, Reykjavik, photographing many iconic cultural landmarks, including Hallgrimskirkja church and Harpa Concert Hall.

-Whatever you choose, you’re sure to collect a wealth of interesting photographs that will forever bring you back to Iceland.
+Whatever you choose, you will collect a wealth of fascinating photographs that will forever bring you back to Iceland.

 Frequently asked questions